-94 General Muravyov to Prince Dolgorukov, 21 Mart/2 April 1855.
+&lt;sup>94 General Muravyov to Prince Dolgorukov, 21 Mart/2 April 1855.
 AKAK, vol. XI, Tiflis, 1888, p.
 79.

-95 Averyanov, op. cit., 109.
+&lt;sup>95 Averyanov, op. cit., 109.
 An Ottoman Turkish translation of this letter is at BOA. İ. MVL.
 353/15435, translated into modern Turkish by Hakan, op. cit., p.
 287, p.
 379.

-96 Governor of Harput to the grand vizier.
+&lt;sup>96 Governor of Harput to the grand vizier.
 BOA.
-A. MKT.
-UM.
+A. MKT. ÛM.
 163/35, 19 July 1854, the full transcription is in my paper in Savaştan Barışa, pp. 305-306.

-97 Hakan, op. cit., p.
+&lt;sup>97 Hakan, op. cit., p.
 286.

-1854.98 Lieutenant-Colonel Salih Bey from the Anatolian army was sent to him for negotiations.
+1854.
+18 Lieutenant-Colonel Salih Bey from the Anatolian army was sent to him for negotiations.
 There are some petitions from Yezdanşêr in the BOA, probably sent through Salih Bey, written at various dates from November 1854 to January 1855.
 In these petitions, Yezdanşêr complains of the wrongdoings of some local officials (especially Osman Pasha, the kaimmakam of Mardin) towards him, trying to excuse himself, maintaining that his actions were not intended for a revolt.
 Nevertheless, there are other letters as well, by him and his brother Mansur Bey to some administrators of small districts (kaza), written in Arabic and Persian and captured by the Ottomans, wherein they urged these administrators (müdirs) to join them.
 These müdirs were most probably Kurdish notables themselves, who were given such little titles in return for their hereditary fiefs (yurtluk and ocaklık).
-Therefore the Porte did not, of course, accept Yezdanşêr's claims of innocence.99
+Therefore the Porte did not, of course, accept Yezdanşêr's claims of innocence.
+19

 In one of his letters, dated 17 November 1854, Yezdanşêr wrote that Hacı Süleyman Ağa and Molla Sadık were engaged in conspiracy against him, and that the kaimmakam of Mardin, Osman Pasha, did not deliver to him the rations for the one thousand infantry and two hundred cavalry troops that he had mustered.
 Angered by this, he reported seizing these two conspirators and punishing them in some unspecified manner.
-Then he argued that if he had intentions of rebellion, he would have brought his family to his side, and as a further proof of his obedience he offered to send his son or his kethüda (steward) as hostage.100
+Then he argued that if he had intentions of rebellion, he would have brought his family to his side, and as a further proof of his obedience he offered to send his son or his kethüda (steward) as hostage.

 Yezdanşêr offered his terms for dispersing his troops and surrendering in a letter from Siirt, dated 7 January 1855.
 Firstly, his family in Mosul should be allowed to come to Cizre.
 Secondly, the districts of Cizre and Botan should be given to him and the district of Hacı Behram to his brother Mansur Bey.
 Both should be issued orders of amnesty (rey ve aman buyruldusu).
 Thirdly, Said Bey of Şirvan, holding the rank of kapucubaşı, should be made the müdir of Şirvan and should receive an amnesty.
 As a fourth point, troops garrisoned at Garzan and Midyat were to be removed, while Yezdanşêr's men, who were prisoners of war in Garzan, Midyat and Cizre were to be released.
-He still argued that he had come to Siirt on orders to levy 1,500 soldiers to join the Anatolian army in the spring.
-He stated his apprehension due to the plots of certain persons and indicated that he would continue to render good service if these plots and conspiracies against him were terminated.101
+He still argued that he had come to Siirt on orders to levy 1,500 soldiers to

-98 Finance minister to the grand vizier, 9 August 1855.
+Finance minister to the grand vizier, 9 August 1855.
 BOA. İ. DH.
 21234.

-99 See the tezkire of the grand vizier, 21 February 1855.
-BOA.
-I. MMS.
+See the tezkire of the grand vizier, 21 February 1855.
+BOA. İ. MMS.
 4/135 enc.
 75.